 What is the 5:2 Method?

-The 5 2 Diet or ‘Method’ otherwise known as the Fast Diet (even though all iFasting methods are not really a ‘diet’ as such) is a much more realistic fasting method for most people who don’t like the idea of ‘true fasting’ (having no food/calories at all).
+The 5 2 Diet or ‘Method’ otherwise known as the Fast Diet (even though intermittent fasting is not a ‘diet’) is a much more realistic fasting method for most people who don’t like the idea of ‘true fasting’ (having no food or calories at all).

 With this method, ‘fasting’ means restricting your calories to a certain amount.
 Not going without any food/calories.

-Journalist Dr Mosley wanted to find an alternative to the options given to him of Alternate Day Fasting and fasting for three and a half days every one or two months, so one of the gerontologists in the documentary came up with it as an alternative.
+BBC Journalist, Dr Mosley wanted to find an easier alternative to Alternate Day Fasting and fasting for three and a half days every one or two months.
+So one of the gerontologists in the documentary came up with this method.

 How to Do It:

-The days were originally meant to be two days in a row but Dr Mosley ended up spreading his fasting days across the week and had the same results so many people prefer to do it this way.
+It was originally meant to be two days in a row but Dr Mosley ended up spreading his fasting days across the week and had the same results so most people prefer to do it this way.

 - Then choose the two fasting days that will fit in with your weekly schedule the best.